 Receivers and managers were appointed over the assets of Record Realty Trust (RRT) on 1 April 2009.
-The assets of RRT continue to be managed and controlled by receivers and managers.

 Set out below is a summary of events leading up to the appointment of receivers and managers and the current position of RRT.

 One Investment Group acquired the responsible entity of RRT in March 2010, nearly a year after the appointment of receivers and managers.

 Record Realty Trust (RRT) was listed on the ASX in December 2002 (ASX code: RRT).
 RRT’s responsible entity continues to be Columbus Investment Services Limited (formally known as Record Funds Management Limited) (RFML).
 At the time of RRT’s demise, RFML was a subsidiary of Allco Finance Group Limited (AFG) (formerly known as Record Investments Limited).

 During 2008, RRT became increasingly under pressure due to the high level of borrowings in the fund and the response of various parties to the “global financial crisis”.

 In November 2008, AFG and a number of its subsidiaries went into voluntary administration and had receivers and managers appointed to their assets; however, this did not include RFML.

 On 5 February 2009, trading on the ASX in RRT’s securities was suspended.